DerDanilo/proxmox-stuff/README.md

 # Proxmox stuff

 This is a collection of stuff that I wrote for Proxmox.

-[TOC]
+Its possble to use the [Ansible roles](#ansible) I wrote or to use the [bash scripts](#bash-scripts) for the backup & restore tasks.

 ---